ibm-cloud-docs/containers/vpc_lbaas.md

     </tr>
     <tr>
         <td><code>service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-subnets</code></td>
     <td>Kubernetes version 1.18 or later: Annotation to specify one or more subnets that the VPC ALB service deploys to.
 If specified, this annotation takes precedence over the <code>service.kubernetes.io/ibm-load-balancer-cloud-provider-zone</code> annotation.
 Note that you can specify a different subnet in the same VPC than the subnets that your cluster is attached to.
 In this case, even though the VPC ALB deploys to a different subnet in the same VPC, the VPC ALB can still route traffic to your worker nodes on the cluster subnets.
-To see subnets in all resource groups, run <code>ibmcloud ks subnets --provider vpc-gen2 --vpc-id <vpc> --zone <zone></code>.</td>
+To see subnets in all resource groups, run <code>ibmcloud ks subnets --provider vpc-gen2 --vpc-id &lt;vpc&gt; --zone &lt;zone&gt;</code>.</td>
     </tr>
     <tr>
         <td><code>service.kubernetes.io/ibm-load-balancer-cloud-provider-zone</code></td>